PeideAmonNg/CRM/README.md

 The code files are split into the following directories:

-- `database` - the Customer and SalesOpportunity Mongoose database schemas.
+- `models` - the Customer and SalesOpportunity Mongoose database models.
 - `routes` -  implementation of the API endpoints.
+- `services` - route-independent services which provide the actual functionalities of reading/writing customers and sales Opportunities from/to the database.

 # Run Project